kklingenberg/cdp/README.md

-**`input.poll`** **object** or **string**, the input form that makes a pipeline actively fetch data periodically from a remote source using HTTP requests..
+**`input.poll`** **object** or **string**, the input form that makes a pipeline actively fetch data periodically from a remote source using HTTP requests.
 If given as a string, it indicates the URI of the remote event source.

 **`input.poll.target`** required **string**, the target URI to use for